openfoodfacts/openfoodfacts-ai/articles/duckdb_off/README.md

 ## How to contribute to Open Food Facts?

-Since Open Food Facts is a collaborative project, and you too can contribute to enhancing food transparency worldwide.
+Since Open Food Facts is a collaborative project, you can contribute to enhancing food transparency worldwide.

 You can either: